f-saez/blend2d-mojo/README.md

 - and the basic stuff : draw lines, circles, rectangles, compositing (Porter & Duff operators), transparency,

+- grayscale conversion

-Only three file formats to load and save : JPEG, PNG, QOI
+Only three file formats for loading images : JPEG, PNG, QOI and two file formats for saving :  PNG, QOI

 If you haven't heard of QOI : https://qoiformat.org/